Date of Birth

 On 27 February 2003, he was appointed a judge of the Supreme Court of Queensland.
 From 2003 until 2007, he was the judge in charge of the Courtís Supervised Case List.
 From 2007, until his appointment as a Judge of Appeal, he was one of the judges for the Courtís Commercial List, sitting also in other civil cases and in criminal cases.

-He was the President of the Judicial Conference of Australia for the 2 years to October 2014.
+He was the President of the Judicial Conference of Australia for the two years to October 2014.

 He is married to Justice Margaret McMurdo, who is President of the Court of Appeal of the Supreme Court of Queensland.